Liability insurance defined and explained

 Every small business faces the risk of lawsuits filed by customers or others who claim the company is responsible for damage to their property, personal injuries, or financial harm.
 Coverage like general liability insurance, for example, can pay for legal costs and also financial damages awarded by the court if your business is found to be liable.

-How is liability insurance defined?
-We explain below.
-We also answer questions like, "What does liability insurance cover?"
+But what is liability insurance exactly?
+We’ve provided a liability insurance definition for you below.
+We also answer questions like, “What does liability insurance cover?”

-Liability insurance protects your business against claims stating it’s responsible for damaging someone’s property or causing bodily injury.
+Liability insurance for businesses protects them against claims stating they’re responsible for damaging someone’s property or causing bodily or financial harm.

 Different types of business liability insurance cover different areas of a business.
 Common types of liability coverage include general liability insurance, professional liability insurance, and commercial auto insurance.